samsquire/additive-guis/README.md

 # Example

 You have this set of predicates - a bit like N3 tuples - of how your page should be put together and behave.
 The following is a port of the [Bootstrap's Pricing example](https://getbootstrap.com/docs/4.0/examples/pricing/) as an additive GUI.
-Please note that the HTML leaf nodes are a temporary solution.
-Ideally these will be React components.

 ```
 var template = {